ebruchez/ebruchez.github.io/pages/typewriter-collection-completed-restorations.md

 </figure>
 <figure>
     <img src="/assets/pages/typewriter-completed-restorations/IMG_7207.jpg"/>
-    <figcaption>1951 - This early Hermes Ambassador has a new platen, new button, and a new back panel, which was missing when I got the machine.</figcaption>
+    <figcaption>1951 - This early Hermes Ambassador has a new platen, a new button, new 3D printed fett, and a new back panel, which was missing when I got the machine.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-completed-restorations/IMG_4185.jpg"/>